-Learning Outcomes The learner will: Assessment Criteria The learner can: Know about different types of kitchen 1.1.
-Give examples of large kitchen equipment and describe how they are used. equipment.
-1.2.
+Learning Outcomes The learner will: Assessment Criteria The learner can: Know about different types of kitchen equipment.
+1.1.
+Give examples of large kitchen equipment and describe how they are used.
 Give examples of small kitchen equipment and hand tools and describe how they are used.
 1.3.
 State the safety requirements for using kitchen equipment.
 2. Be able to select and use kitchen equipment.
-2.1 Select the correct equipment for routine tasks. очатрителе: 2.2 Use different kitchen equipment for routine tasks safely and hygienically.
+2.1 Select the correct equipment for routine tasks. e quipinenti 2.2.
+Use different kitchen equipment for routine tasks safely and hygienically.
 2.3.
 Follow correct procedures when cleaning equipment.